OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 featured: true
 ---

-An OpenFn [job](/documentation/jobs/job-design-intro) defines a series of different tasks (they're called ["operations"](/documentation/jobs/operations)) for processing data within or between systems.
-Those different tasks often serve different purposes, most commonly: **interacting with an API** (e.g., using the `createTEI` function from the `dhis2` adaptor) or **cleaning and mapping data** (e.g., taking an array of names and creating a single `fullName` attribute).
+In the OpenFn Integration Toolkit, a [job](/documentation/jobs/job-design-intro) defines a series of different tasks (technically, they're called ["operations"](/documentation/jobs/operations)) for processing data within or between systems.
+Those different operations often do obviously different things, for example:

-Depending on the type of job you are writing, you might want make a clear separation of concerns between your operations.
-See it as a diagram where you have different activities, each activity taking one specific input and producing one specific output.
+- `createTEI` creates a new tracked entity instance via the DHIS2 API;
+- `delete` removes a record from a Postgres database;
+- `sendSMS`, well, _send an SMS_ using Twillio or some other messaging service.

+But what about the custom data cleaning and transformation scripts that sit at the heart of so many OpenFn implementations?
+What about everything you do inside an operation like `fn` which merely takes some arbitrary input data, _does some stuff_, and returns some arbitrary output data?

+Since jobs can be as complex as your real world business processes, it's helpful to make clear distinctions between each operation based on its central objective.

 <!--truncate-->

-## An example to go with
+## An example job

 ![Sample BPMN diagram](/img/bpmn_example.png)